ICL-ml4csec/Rasd/README.md

 </details>

 ### Selection Rate
-Set the selection rate for building subsets for manual labeling using the '<b>--selection_rate</b>' option.
+Set the selection rate for building a subset for manual labeling using the '<b>--selection_rate</b>' option.

 Example:
 ```bash